Beer mile: History

 In 1997, Seanna Robinson, a resident of Toronto, set the female beer mile record at an event held in Hamilton, Ontario.
 Her time of 6:42.0 stood as the women's world record until 2014, when Chris Kimbrough, a 44-year-old mother of six, ran the beer mile in 6:28.6.

 James Nielsen was the first participant to break the five-minute barrier in 2014.
 Since then, the record has been lowered a handful of times by runners from all over the world.

 In 2014, the inaugural Beer Mile World Championship was held in Austin, Texas.
 The men's race was won by Canadian Corey Gallagher with a time of 5:00.23.
 In the women's race, American Beth Herndon set a new world record with a time of 6:17.8.

+International races

+Beyond the Beer Mile World Championship's original run in Austin, a rival Beer Mile World Classic launched in San Francisco in 2015 and has since rotated among cities on multiple continents, including London (twice), Manchester, Leuven, and Berlin.At the 2016 London edition, Dale Clutterbuck set a European record of 4:47.39, and England's Polly Keen set a European women's record, while Canada and the North American women's team took the team titles over British and European entrants.By 2018, national teams from the United States, Canada, the United Kingdom, Sweden, and Australia were competing for country titles at the World Classic.
+In Britain, national newspapers have reported on domestic athletes training specifically for the Beer Mile Classic.
+In Norway, national broadcaster NRK1 aired a segment in October 2020 following two Norwegian competitors to the World Classic in Berlin; a Norwegian national beer-mile championship was subsequently established.

 Defunct race series

 Two national race series emerged and quickly folded, the Brew Mile and the National Beer Mile.
 By the end of 2016, neither race series was solvent, with the National Beer Mile closing operations under dubious circumstances.